GuilhermeFigueira/interative-card-form/README.md

 ## English

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Interactive Card Form

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Interactive card details form on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents